-- All adult members of both applicant and Resident households are required to sign HUD Form 9886 or 9887/9887A, Authorization for Release of Information and Privacy Act Notice.
-The Authorization for Release of Information and Privacy Act Notice states how family information will be released and includes the Federal Privacy Act Statement. - 2.
-This form must be completed for initial certification and each annual recertification.
-All family members who reach the age of eighteen (18) must complete form 9886 or 9887/9887A at the family's next interim examination or annual recertification. - 3.
-Staff will maintain completed HUD Form 9886 or 9887/9887A in the applicant or Resident file.
+- All adult members of both applicant and Resident households are required to sign HUD Form 9886-A (9886-A.pdf) or 9887/9887A (9887.pdf) Authorization for Release of Information and Privacy Act Notice.
+The Authorization for Release of Information and Privacy Act Notice states how family information will be released and includes the Federal Privacy Act Statement. - This form must be completed for initial certification.
+All family members who reach the age of eighteen (18) must complete form 9886-A or 9887/9887A at the family's next interim examination or annual recertification.
+[24 CFR 5.230 b(2)] - 3.
+Staff will maintain completed HUD Form 9886-A or 9887/9887A in the applicant or Resident file.
 Individual verification forms will continue to be used to verify specific information, such as the employment verification form which requests information specific to rate and frequency for pay, as well as potential for overtime, tips, fees, and bonuses. - 4.
-When the Housing Department has reason to believe that a family's circumstances have changed or are different from the representations made on the most recent certification, the Department will send HUD Form 9886 or 9887/9887A with the appropriate verification forms to the source.
+When the Housing Department has reason to believe that a family's circumstances have changed or are different from the representations made on the most recent certification, the Department will send HUD Form 9886-A or 9887/9887A with the appropriate verification forms to the source.